Zhonghaifeng6/Darkseg/README.md

 ```
 # train
 ```
-train_D.py : use dark and infrareds images to  train the network. train_dark.py : only use dark images to  train the network. train_infrared.py : only use infrared images to  train the network. predict_Multi.py : use for multi-classes predict predict_Single.py : use for single-classes predict
+train.py : use dark and infrareds images to  train the teacher model and student model. inference_color.py : use for multi-classes predict inference.py : use for single-classes predict
 ```

+## Acknowlegement
+_**DarkSeg**_ is built upon [SegFormer](https://github.com/NVlabs/SegFormer).
+We thank their authors for making the source code publicly available.